Horned grebe: Behaviour

+Food and feeding

 Horned grebes dive underwater using their large feet for agile manoeuvrability to feed on aquatic arthropods, fish and crustaceans.
 They will also catch airborne insects on the water's surface.
 Underwater they swallow or capture large prey and re-emerging at the surface to manipulate the fish headfirst.
-They usually feed solitarily or in small groups of up to 5 individuals.
+They usually feed solitarily or in small groups of up to five individuals.
 During the summer, aquatic and airborne arthropods are preferred, whereas winter selection favours fish and crustaceans.

-The horned grebe has a unique adaptation for swallowing fish whole.
+As with other grebes, the horned grebe has an adaptation for swallowing fish whole.
 They will eat their own feathers from a young age, so that their stomach has a matted plug that functions as a filter to hold fish bones until digestion.